johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

     git branch --unset-upstream                       #remove linked remote branch git push origin --set-upstream mynewbranch        #push to origin and link newly created local branch to new remote branch

+Reset credentials for remote when they have expired

+    git config --global --unset user.password

 Initiate new repository without remote in the current folder (1) or in the specified folder (2).
 For naming see: https://stackoverflow.com/questions/11947587/is-there-a-naming-convention-for-git-repositories
 => use lower case and hyphens rather than camel case or underscores.